German coalition parties can count on windfall tax revenues | Business

 German coalition parties can count on windfall tax revenues

+The three parties working to form Germany's next governing coalition can count on windfall tax revenues to fund some of their election promises such as higher public investments in climate protection and digitalisation, official estimates showed on Thursday.

-The three parties working to form Germany's next governing coalition can count on windfall tax revenues to fund some of their election promises such as higher public investments in climate protection, official estimates showed on Thursday.
-The federal government expects its tax revenues for 2021 to 2025 to come in 71.7 billion euros above previous projections as the recovery from the pandemic and overall inflation effects are pushing up tax receipts, according to a document compiled by finance ministry officials and other tax experts.
+The three parties working to form Germany's next governing coalition can count on windfall tax revenues to fund some of their election promises such as higher public investments in climate protection and digitalisation, official estimates showed on Thursday.
+Outgoing Finance Minister and Chancellor-in-waiting Olaf Scholz told reporters in Berlin he was more confident now that his centre-left Social Democrats (SPD), the ecologist Greens and the business-friendly Free Democrats (FDP) could bridge remaining differences in negotiations and seal a coalition agreement before the end of this month.

+"One shouldn't count one's chickens before they're hatched.
+But it's looking good so far," Scholz said.
+This would allow the three parties to stick to their agreed timetable in which Scholz should be elected by parliament as successor of Chancellor Angela Merkel in the week from Dec.
+6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)